Karcharoth/Keys-of-Orthanc/README.md

 Keys of Orthanc is a variant of NarSil, itself a mostly-faithful rewrite of Sil 1.3.0 using modern Angband code.
 It aims to be a smaller but more colorful version of Sil, only going down to level 10 instead of Sil's level 20, but filled with explosions, alchemists, siege weapons, secret lairs and a harrowing climb up Orthanc.
 It should be more challenging than making it to 500' in normal Sil, but not as challenging as making it to 1000' in normal Sil.

-It is very, very incomplete.
+It is very, very incomplete; trust nothing in the help files or docs.
+To figure out what commands do what, try the enter key.

 # Contributing:
 I welcome contribution!
 As much because it's incredibly invigorating to see someone else work on the same thing as because it saves me work and sometimes has pieces I hadn't thought of!